cu1ch3n/nixbook/README.md

 ./install.sh
 ```

+**Note**: If you are not me and your hardware is not `EliteBook 865 G10`, please don't run use `./install.sh` and use the configuration directly.
+You may want to create your settings based on mine and have to replace some of the configurations.
+There are several very personal places and you may need to look at:
+- `scripts/disko.nix`: you may want to change the disk device and partitions, and the path of the passwordFiles
+- `nixos/hardware.nix`: you can generate an initial hardware setting by `nixos-generate-config` and replace the settings accrodingly and **carefully**
+- `nixos/user.nix`: I guess your name is not Chen
+- `nixos/secrets.nix`: please change the username
+- `home-manager/home.nix`: please change the username
+- `home-manager/dotfiles/default.nix`: you may commnet out the configuration, unless you use the same monitor as mine
+- `home-manager/programs/git.nix`: Your git settings

 ## Post-installation

 After the installation, there are a few settings that need to be configured manually.
 These settings are not managed declaratively through NixOS: